 As a staff, we have spent a great deal of time developing a curriculum that is both relevant and exciting for the children, as well as being in line with the National Curriculum.
 We are passionate about what we teach and believe that all of our pupils should access a broad and balanced curriculum.
+You will find lots of information about the curriculum on these web pages but please also feel free to contact the school should there be anything more you wish to know.

 We have devised exciting themes and, where possible, teach subjects through these themes.